• Skip to main content

 The Georgia Department of Law Consumer Protection Division states, “According to the Georgia Fair Business Practices Act [O.C.G.A.
 Section 10-1-393(b)(14)], a hospital or long-term care facility has six business days after you have been released from its care as an inpatient to provide you an itemized statement of all charges for which you are being billed.”
 Furthermore, under Georgia law, consumers have the right to inquire in advance about estimated charges for routine office visits, routine treatments, and lab tests because there is no regulation or cap on what medical providers can charge for a medical procedure.

 These problems with medical debt are both a cause and a symptom of the struggling Georgia Healthcare system in 2019.
 The Atlanta Journal-Constitution recently published an article about the state of the Georgia healthcare system and found that it had issues and ranked below the national average in many categories.
 The state ranks 35th in the country in overall healthcare outcomes and 46th in access to quality healthcare and preventive services.
-Georgia’s uninsured population is about 8% higher than the national average and, since 2010, 7 hospitals have closed which is the 3rd highest number in the country.
-Much of this is related to medical debt as Georgia hospitals reported that in 2017 they delivered around $2 billion of health care service they were never paid for.
+Georgia’s uninsured population is about 8% higher than the national average and since 2010, 7 hospitals have closed, the 3rd highest number in the country.
+Much of this is related to medical debt, as Georgia hospitals reported that in 2017 they delivered around $2 billion of healthcare services they were never paid for.

 Filed Under: Debt Recovery